lmletham/HWsmartcell/README.md

 # Code Notes
-Working cell. js split out. tab cycling still breaks elixir hide.
+Working as well as it does: cleaned up how I toggle main and edit sections. tab cycling still breaks elixir hide.